Razal-Loop/Razal-Loop/README.md

 - 👋 Hi, I’m @Razal-Loop
-- 👀 I’m interested in Cyber Security , BlockChain and DevOps !
+- 👀 I’m interested in Cyber Security , BlockChain and AI/ML.
-- 🌱 I’m currently learning C sharp and Asp.NET Core.
+- 🌱 I’m currently learning Python and AI Automation
-- 💞️ I’m looking to collaborate on BlockChain projects .
+- 💞️ I’m looking to collaborate on BlockChain, AI/ML and Cyber Security projects .
 - 📫 Email and Socials are linked where you can contact me .

 - ⚡ Fun fact: i am a newbie.